Onitsuka Tiger: Early days

-Onitsuka Tiger's first product was a basketball shoe resembling a straw sandal.
+Onitsuka Tiger's first product was a strap sandal resembling a straw sandal.
 The shoe was a failure, and Onitsuka returned to the design stage to focus on the way basketball players started and stopped on the floor.
 By adding cups and small spaces in the soles of his basketball shoes, Onitsuka made a more effective shoe in 1952 which soon became popular throughout Japan.
 In 1955, the company increased its business to 500 sports shops across Japan.

-Onitsuka Tiger worked with marathon runner Toru Terasawa in 1953 to develop a running shoe that would keep long distance runners from developing blisters.
+Onitsuka Tiger worked with marathon runner Toru Terasawa in 1953 to develop a running shoe that would keep long-distance runners from developing blisters.
 Ethiopian runner Abebe Bikila started wearing Onitsuka Tiger shoes in 1957, the first time in his running career he had ever worn shoes, convinced by Onitsuka that they would be superior to his barefoot style.
 The shoes were also worn in 1958 by short-distance runner Oliver Skilton when he won bronze in the Continental European games.
-In 1959, the sneakers brand launched the Magic Runner with improved technology on ventilation to prevent blisters and build comfort.
+In 1959, the sneakers brand launched the Magic Runner with improved technology on ventilation to prevent blisters and increase comfort.

 Early partnership with Nike

 In the late 1950s, University of Oregon middle-distance runner Philip Knight was coached by Bill Bowerman, one of the top coaches in the US.
 Bowerman was also known for experimenting with the design of running shoes to make them lighter and more shock-absorbent.
 After attending Oregon, Knight continued his studies at Stanford University, where he wrote his MBA thesis on the marketing of athletic shoes.
 After receiving his degree, Knight travelled to Japan where he contacted Onitsuka Tiger Co.
 Ltd, and convinced the company that their product had a market in the US.
 In 1963, Knight received his first shipment of Tiger shoes, and later he and Bowerman invested $500 each to form Blue Ribbon Sports (later known as Nike, Inc.).
+Blue Ribbon Sports had their first store on the East Coast in Wellesley Hills, Massachusetts, which was very near the Boston Marathon route.
+Jeff Johnson was the manager, and he attended many Amateur Athletic Union meets and high school cross country races, where he sold Onitsuka brand shoes.